Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Recommendation: Leap or Jobber

 These contractors prioritize estimate speed and simplicity.
 Insurance scope management and complex subcontractor workflows aren’t critical.
-Leap’s measurement integration and minimal learning curve make it ideal for solo operators.
-Jobber works for small teams who want slightly more CRM depth without paying for features they don’t need.
+Leap’s measurement connection and minimal learning curve make it ideal for solo operators.
+Jobber works for small teams who want slightly more CRM depth without paying for unnecessary features.

 Optional Addition: CompanyCam for photo documentation excellence.